-2022 2021
+2023 2022

 Property, plant and equipment:

-Land \$ 913 \$ 994
+Land \$ 949 \$ 913

-Buildings 16,553 16,931
+Buildings 17,016 16,553

-Machinery and equipment 93,510 92,871
+Machinery and equipment 96,874 93,510

-Total property, plant and equipment 110,976 110,796
+Total property, plant and equipment 114,839 110,976

-Less: Accumulated depreciation 71,704 68,088
+Less: Accumulated depreciation 78,552 71,704

-Property, plant and equipment, net \$ 39,272 \$ 42,708
+Property, plant and equipment, net \$ 36,287 \$ 39,272

-Depreciation expense was \$6,035 and \$6,651 in fiscal 2022 and 2021, respectively.
+Depreciation expense was \$6,170 and \$6,035 in fiscal 2023 and 2022, respectively.

-G. ASSET IMPAIRMENT
+G. LONG-LIVED ASSET IMPAIRMENT

 The Company reviews the carrying value of its long-lived assets ("asset groups"), when events and circumstances indicate a triggering event has occurred.
+A triggering event is a change in circumstances that indicates the carrying value of the asset group may not be recoverable.
 This review is performed using estimates of future undiscounted cash flows, which include proceeds from disposal of assets.
 Under the Accounting Standard Codification ("ASC") 360 ("Topic 360"), if the carrying value of a long-lived asset is greater than the estimated undiscounted future cash flows, then the long-lived asset is considered impaired and an impairment charge is recorded for the amount by which the carrying value of the long-lived asset exceeds its fair value.